 When I heard about the invitation for the 5th Asian Dragon Boat Championships in Aioi, I was so excited because I’ve always wanted to compete in Japan.
 I lobbied for a women’s crew, at least for the mixed team event, to be included despite knowing that it was likely to be rejected.
 But no amount of pleading could budge our head coach then.

 So we trained on our own.
 But there were days that we were lent a trainer, especially nearing the competition dates.
 It was a great time despite the hardships.
-Mainly because the team that we formed was a bunch of the awesomest people I have met.
-With the exception of us four full time athletes, each of the ladies were busy career women, one was a businesswoman, and one a university student.
+Mainly because the team that we formed was a bunch of the most awesome people I have met.
+With the exception of us four full-time athletes, the other ladies were busy career women, one was a businesswoman, and one a university student.
 But they tried their best not to miss training even on days that typhoons made it impossible for us to venture out on the water.
 And majority pulled through together during the many crunch times.
 I remember one day we huddled at the parking lot after training discussing how we can pool money for the airfare of two of our athletes.
 Somehow we managed to get the plane tickets by lending or contributing whatever amount we can.
 I also remember days we were busy with meetings, uniform designs, etc. while the men’s team just focused on their training.
 We were on our own and each of us gave each other strength at that time.

 The day of our departure, the men’s team left on a PAL flight to Kansai airport a few hours ahead of us.
 The 13 of us women traveled via Thai Airways.
 For the superstitious, the number 13 doesn’t exactly inspire confidence.
 But I clearly recall thinking when we were at the airport that I felt that luck was on our side.
 And judging from what happened since we came together, it was not a mistake to think so.
 I had since considered 13 as a lucky number.